Watts-Lab/deliberation-assets/projects/volvovsky_reputation/art_game_comp_3.md

 ---

-- The buyer has another opportunity to hire the same agent to buy another piece of art, or terminate the art game
+- The buyer has another opportunity to hire THE SAME AGENT to buy another piece of art, or terminate the art game
-- The buyer has another opportunity to hire a different agent to buy another piece of art, or terminate the art game
+- The buyer has another opportunity to hire A DIFFERENT AGENT to buy another piece of art, or terminate the art game
 - The buyer and agent trade places